sickle cell anemia

 Figure A shows normal red blood cells flowing freely in a blood vessel.
 The inset image shows a cross-section of a normal red blood cell with normal hemoglobin.
 Figure B shows abnormal, sickled red blood cells clumping and blocking blood flow in a blood vessel.
 (Other cells also may play a role in this clumping process.)
 The inset image shows a cross-section of a sickle cell with abnormal hemoglobin.

-A serious disease in which the body makes abnormally shaped red blood cells.
+Sickle cell anemia is a serious disease in which the body makes abnormally shaped red blood cells.
 Normal red blood cells are smooth and round like a doughnut without a hole.
 They move easily through blood vessels to carry oxygen to all parts of the body.
 In sickle cell anemia, the body produces red blood cells that are shaped like a sickle (or crescent).
 These "sickle cells" are hard and sticky and they don't move easily through blood vessels.
 They tend to get stuck and block the flow of blood to the limbs and organs.
 This can cause pain, organ damage, and a low blood count (anemia).

 Sickle cell anemia is an inherited (genetic) disorder seen most commonly in people of African ancestry.
 The disorder is caused by a single base pair change in one of the genes that codes for hemoglobin, the blood protein that carries oxygen.
 People who have sickle cell anemia are born with it.
 It is a lifelong disease.